-GWENDOLEN is presented in Dennis and Farwer.15 Key components of a GWENDOLEN agent are a set, Σ , of beliefs that are ground first order formulae and a set, I, of intentions that are stacks of deeds associated with some event.
+A full operational semantics for GWENDOLEN is presented in [15].
+Key components of a GWENDOLEN agent are a set, Σ , of beliefs which are ground first order formulae and a set, I, of intentions that are stacks of deeds associated with some event.
 Deeds include (among other things) the addition or removal of beliefs, the establishment of new goals, and the execution of primitive actions.
-GWENDOLEN is event driven and events include the acquisition of new beliefs (typically via perception), messages, and goals.
+GWENDOLEN is event driven and events include the acquisition of new beliefs (typically via perception), messages and goals.

 A programmer supplies plans that describe how to react to events by extending the deed stack of the intention associated with the event.
-The main task of a programmer working in GWENDOLEN is defining the system's initial beliefs and plans; these then describe the dynamic behavior of the agent.
-A GWENDOLEN agent executes within a reasoning cycle that includes the addition of beliefs from perception, the processing of messages, the selection of intentions and plans, and the execution of deeds.
+The main task of a programmer working in GWENDOLEN is defining the system's initial beliefs and plans, these then describe the dynamic behaviour of the agent.
+A GWENDOLEN agent executes within a reasoning cycle which includes the addition of beliefs from perception, the processing of messages, the selection of intentions and plans, and the execution of deeds.